z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

    paths to `s1` and `s3`, and so does `s3`.

 3. Now run `h1 ping h2`.
 The ping should work if you have completed the ingress control block in `hula.p4`.
-Note at this point, all paths are equal because there isn't any congestion in the network.
+Note at this point, every ToR considers all paths are equal because there isn't any congestion in the network.

 Now we are going to test a more complex scenario.

 We first create two iperf sessions: one from `h1` to `h3`, and the other from `h2` to `h3`.
-Since both `s1` and `s2` both currently think their best paths to `s3` should go through `s11`, the two connections will both use the same spine switch (`s11`).
+Since both `s1` and `s2` currently think their best paths to `s3` should go through `s11`, the two connections will use the same spine switch (`s11`).
 Note we throttled the links from the spine switches to `s3` down to 1Mbps.
-Hence, each of the two connections achieve only ~512Kbps.
+Hence, each of the two connections achieves only ~512Kbps.
+Let's confirm this by taking the following steps.

-Our goal is allowing the two connections to use two different spien switches and hence achieve 1Mbps each.
-We can do this by first causing congestion on one of the spines.
-More specifically we'll create congestion at the queue in `s1` facing the link `s11-to

-3. This is possible by
-creating a long-running connection (an elephant flow) from `s1` to `s3` through `s11`.
-Once the queue builds up due to the elephant, then we'll let `s1` generate HULA probes several times so that `s1` can learn that the best path to reach `s3` is now through `s22`, where there's no congestion.
-The following steps achieve this.

 1. open a terminal window on `h1`, `h2` and `h3`:
 ```bash